 I chose to breathe.
 In the aftermath.
 I didn't gain weight.
 I stayed true to my resolve.
 Began eating more things like fruit.
 Food does taste better, especially fruit.
 I drink less coffee.
 I have broken the cycle of fill up the cup and go have a smoke.

 I don't cough any more.
-My husband commented the other day that he hadn't heard me cough or a long time.
+My husband commented the other day that he hadn't heard me cough for a long time.
 It was as good of a compliment as if he had said I was beautiful.

 Have you ever wished for more time?
 I still get 24 hours in a day, but I have way more time than I used to.
-All those trips to the front porch to light up, even for just a couple of puffs, sure used up the time!
+All those trips to the front porch to light up, even for just a couple of puffs, sure used up my time!

 I know I'm saving money.
 These days my brand of cigarettes retails for $7.12 a pack.
 In Minnesota, the cheapest brand is over $5.00 and top of the range is over $10.00.
 Still, it isn't the savings that make smoking worthwhile.
 It's not having to skip buying other things so that I have enough for cigarettes.Update: I am happy to no longer know for sure the price of a pack of cigarettes.